Creating an HTML Document – Create or Load HTML | C#

 MHTML Document

 MHTML stands for MIME encapsulation of aggregate HTML documents.
 An MHTML file is an archive containing all the content of a web page.
 It stores the HTML of a web page as well as related resources on a web page, which can include CSS, JavaScript, images, and audio files.
 It is a specialized format to create web page archives, and web developers primarily use MHTML files to save the current state of a web page for archiving purposes.
-The Aspose.HTML library supports this format, but with some limitations.
+The Aspose.HTML for .NET library supports this format but with some limitations.
 We only support the rendering operations from MHTML to the supported output formats.
 For more details, please read the Converting Between Formats article.

 EPUB Document